malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 2. Consuming transit data from the above source, stitching it together to populate the view.

-For narrative reasons, we'll take these points in reverse order.
+For narrative reasons, we'll take these points in reverse order before delving into the implementation.

 # Consuming Transit Data